 When you mention to someone that you’re a writer in residence, the image they have in their minds is usually one of you camping out in the building after hours, living there for the duration of the residency.
 The truth is not quite so romantic.
-However, there is a sense that my residency at Lighthouse entails a certain amount of settling in – getting to the know building and its (daytime) inhabitants.
-That being said, I haven’t ruled out the possibility of sleeping in the building at night, though there are likely regulations to be dealt with.
+However, there is a sense that my residency at Lighthouse entails a certain amount of settling in – getting to the know the building and its (daytime) inhabitants.
+That being said, I haven’t ruled out the possibility of sleeping in there at night, though there are likely regulations to be dealt with.

 10th October: I spend a few hours in the theatre by myself, taking notes.

 A crowded sloped churchyard.

 My ideas for what I will write during the residency are now taking shape.
 I will respond to Lighthouse’s four auditoria: the concert hall, the theatre, the studio theatre and the cinema.
 Each piece will take on board the ambience of the space itself, while also taking inspiration from the medium of performances: concerts, plays, films and everything else.
 I might write a play, a film-poem, or perhaps even something that defies convention altogether.
 I’m trying to keep my mind open.

 Back in the theatre . . .

 It creaks like a landing at night.

 I’m also planning to draw on the heritage of Lighthouse as an institution.
 Sara St George, Head of Sales and Marketing and Deputy CEO of Lighthouse, was kind enough to allow me access to the centre’s archive and I have already come across some gems and germs of poems.
 I’m planning a trip to the Dorset History Centre in Dorchester to learn more.